erkara/TrackingWalkers-YOLOv8/README.md

 7- best_droplet.pt and best_intruder.pt are the Pytorch YOLO models we trained for walking droplet and granular flow experiments, respectively.

 We provide a complete training course for your specific problem domain in **tutorial.ipynb**.
-This will walk you through all the steps from collecting the data to training your own tracker.
+This will walk you through all the steps from creating the dataset to training your own tracker.
+I tested the following steps on my linux machine with Ubuntu 22.04.1 LTS.To get started, first install conda to your system, link is  [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html), then create/activate your environment using;

+>> conda env create -f environment.yml

+>> conda activate droptracker

+>> python -m pip install https://github.com/KaiyangZhou/deep-person-reid/archive/master.zip

+We would like to store our dataset, tracking results, and StrongSORT tracking results externally, as their combined size is approximately 8GB.
+To do this, use the following script to download and unzip the necessary files, and create three folders named *dataset*, *tracking_results*, and *sort_track_results* in your current directory.

+>> python download_data.py

+Lastly, start a notebook and start working on **tutorial.ipynb** to create your own tracker.

+>> jupyter notebook

 All of the main driver functions are located in **myutils.py**.
-To get started, first of all install conda to your system, link is  [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
-I tested everything on my linux machine with Ubuntu 22.04.1 LTS.
-To create the conda environment, do the following from your terminal;

-> conda env create -f environment.yml

-> conda activate droptracker

-> python3 -m pip install https://github.com/KaiyangZhou/deep-person-reid/archive/master.zip

-> jupyter notebook

-After that, you can go ahead and start working on **tutorial.ipynb** to create your own tracker.
 I did my best to explain every step in details.
 I hope you find it useful.
 Please let us know if you need any question or help.
 You can shoot an email to erdikara@spelman.edu.